Gaining insight into your team’s effectiveness and choosing the right estimation technique.

 It’s very similar to analogous estimation.
 However, it’s more accurate as the whole work in a project is divided into measurable parts.
-Some people consider it to be one of the most accurate methods to determine cost and durations of a project.
+Some people consider it to be one of the most accurate methods to determine the cost and duration of a project.

-- Most likely (M) – basing on a realistic assessment for the required work and predicted expenses.
+- Most likely (M) – based on a realistic assessment for the required work and predicted expenses.

-- Optimistic(O) – basing on an analysis of the best-case scenario for project.
+- Optimistic(O) – based on an analysis of the best-case scenario for the project.

-- Pessimistic(P) – basing on an analysis of the worst-case scenario for the project.
+- Pessimistic(P) – based on an analysis of the worst-case scenario for the project.